tefi-anbessa/test_bench/README.md

 - **Permissions**:
   - Can perform all CRUD operations on all resources
   - Can manage users (except assigning `:owner` global role)
-  - Can assign/revoke `:creator`, `:approver`, `:editor`, `:checker`, `:reader` roles
+  - Can assign/revoke functional roles
+  - Unless otherwise specified, only admin or app_owner can perform delete operations

 ### Projects resource
 - The UI for project instance roles is a sub-form on the project show page.
-- Roles on the project resource propagate down to child resources such as tags and documents. - These roles should be tied to project instances, they should not be resource wide.
+- A ':team_member' role on the project instance is required to access child resources such as tags and documents.
-- `:owner` - Full control over a project, including all subsidiary resources
-- `:creator` - Can create and edit resources
+- There should be no resource wide roles for Project.
+- **Role**: `:project_owner`
+- **Permissions**:
+  - There should be only one user granted this role for each project instance
-- `:editor` - Can edit resources
+  - Create, edit and update a project instance and its child resources
-- `:checker` - Can check resources
-- `:approver` - Can approve resources for publication
+  - Can assign/revoke `:team_member` roles
+- **Role**: `:team_member`
+- **Permissions**:
-- `:viewer` - Read-only access to resources
+  - Default read-only access to all of the project instances resources
+  - Required for create, edit and update access to child resources such as tags and documents, and other functional roles.

-### Resource-Instance Roles
+### Resource-Wide Roles
-- The UI for resource instance roles is a sub-form on the resource show page, where applicable.
+- The UI for resource wide roles is the roles index page.
-- `:creator` - Can create and edit resources
-- `:editor` - Can edit resources
-- `:checker` - Can check resources
-- `:approver` - Can approve resources for publication
-- `:viewer` - Read-only access to resources

-- Can be assigned to other users on resource instances, e.g. Project, Document, etc. to allow delete permissions within that instance.
+- Resource wide roles are based on functional roles.
+- A resource wide role gives a user create, edit and update access to the resources associated with the function, provided the user also has a member role for the project instance.

+#### 1. Electrical resources
+- **Role**: :electrical_designer'
+- **Permissions**:
+- Create, edit and update access to general project resources, as long a project role is also granted:
+  - Tags
+  - Documents
+- Create, edit and update access to resources in the Electrical module, as long as a project role is also granted:
+  - CableTypes
+  - Switchboards
+  - Motors
+  - SocketCcts
+  - LightCcts
+  - Cables

 ## Implementation Notes